rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 `--cap-lints=allow` for non-path upstream dependencies.

 At the same time, we want to minimize disruption to existing users of Rust.

 Therefore, the behavior of flags that directly interact with lints, like `-Dwarnings`, will remain unchanged by this RFC.

 For example, in our running example of `unwary`:
-  * running `cargo rustc -- -Dwarnings` will behave the same as today (the lints in the downstream `brash` dependency will be capped and their warnings hidden), and
+  * running either `cargo rustc -- -Dwarnings` or `RUSTFLAGS=-Dwarnings cargo build` will invoke `rustc` itself the same way, and each `rustc` invocation will emit the same set of diagnostics that it does today for each of those cases.
-  * running `RUSTFLAGS=-Dwarnings` will also behave the same as today (the `rustc` invocation on the downstream `brash` depedency will be invoked with `-Dwarnings` and thus the build of the `brash` dependency will fail).
+  * Thus, the warning lints in the downstream `brash` non-path dependency will be capped, and the future-incompatiblity warnings associated with that `rustc` invocation will be hidden.
+  * When `cargo` emits a future-incompatibility report at the end of the build, and reports that `brash` contains code that will be rejected by a future version of Rust, this report is *not* a lint, and does *not* interact with `-Dwarnings`.
+  * In summary: getting a future-incompatibility report when you have passed `-Dwarnings` to `rustc` will *not* fail the build.

-However, the Rust compiler's behavior will change slightly.
+However, the Rust compiler's behavior *will* change slightly.
 Even when `--cap-lints=allow` is turned on, we need Cargo to know when a future-incompatibilty lint is triggered.